 Checking in with Phyllis on Branding

 Phyllis also cited that 72% of consumers want to hear from you via email rather than any other method of communication.
 So, how much is too much in your signature?
-If you are telling an entire store, include product information, or irrelevant quotes, you may want to consider simplifying the content.
+If you are telling an entire story, including product information, or have irrelevant quotes, you may want to consider simplifying the content.

 Phyllis recommends finding creative and useful ways to use your logo too.
 She added her logo to a tote bag to give clients to keep their samples in.
-They also discussed handmade and personalized gifts for clients, always keeping consistency in colors, logos, and fonts in mind.
+The pair also discusses handmade and personalized gifts for clients, and always keeping colors, logos, and fonts consistent.
 In closing, take a look at the brands you know, love, and trust.
 What can you learn from them?

 Send Phyllis an email to get in touch and learn more!

 Getting to know Michele Hofherr and Previously Owned by a Gay Man

 Michele Hofherr is a straight woman married to a straight man.
 She loves black handbags, Montecito, CA, and red wine.
 She isn’t a private person, so nothing is off limits; she even admits to loving guilty pleasure, binge-worthy TV.